PARCE-project/PARCE-1/README.md

 ## How to run the protocol script

-**The protocol has been created and tested using Python3.5**.
+**The protocol has been created and tested using minimum Python3.5**.
 The basic command line to run the script is:

 `python3 run_protocol.py [-h] -c CONFIG_FILE`